Police arrest 26-year-old man for murder of woman at Kan. home - NewsBreak

 Police arrest 26-year-old man for murder of woman at Kan. home

 DOUGLAS COUNTY —Law enforcement authorities are investigating a murder in Lawrence.
 Just before 7:30p.m.
-Monday, police responded...jcpost.com
+Monday, police responded...salinapost.com

 DOUGLAS COUNTY —Law enforcement authorities are investigating a murder in Lawrence.
 Just before 7:30p.m.
-Monday, police responded...jcpost.com
+Monday, police responded...salinapost.com

 Comments / 0